Tsawwassen/vercel-project/README.md

 - - Postgres via Neon
 - ORM
 - - Drizzle ORM
-- - - Not sure what this is tbh
+- - This defines the syntax of how you communicate with the database
 - DONE - Authentication
 - - Clerk
 - UI